lczech/come2017_linux/README.md

 CoME2017 Linux Intro
 ====================

-These are some sample files for you to play around with.
+Some sample files for you to play around with.